Stefan247/News-Feed-WebApp/README.md

 # News-Feed-WebApp

-## The application consist of a page containing posts (blog-type) written by other users
+## The application consists of a page containing posts (blog-type) written by other users

 There are different types of users:
 - who can only read and react to posts